mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/index.md

 - {{WebExtAPIRef("scripting.ContentScriptFilter")}}
   - : Specifies the IDs of scripts to retrieve with {{WebExtAPIRef("scripting.getRegisteredContentScripts()")}} or to unregister with {{WebExtAPIRef("scripting.unregisterContentScripts()")}}.
 - {{WebExtAPIRef("scripting.InjectionResult")}}
-  - : Details of the result of CSS or script injection.
+  - : Details of the result of CSS or JavaScript injection.
 - {{WebExtAPIRef("scripting.InjectionTarget")}}
   - : Details of an injection target for CSS.
 - {{WebExtAPIRef("scripting.RegisteredContentScript")}}
-  - : Details of a script to be registered or that is registered.
+  - : Details of a content script to be registered or that is registered.

 ## Functions